-Forest School at our school
+Forest School at Amesbury Primary School

 What will pupils be doing?

-Forest School takes place outdoors whatever the weather!!
+Forest School takes place outdoors whatever the weather!
 Clothing suitable for the weather is essential for every session.
 Please check the weather forecast so your child is dressed appropriately.
 As pupils are having normal lessons in the morning they may want to wear trainers in to school and have appropriate footwear and outer wear (warm, waterproof top layers) in a carrier bag.
 Please note that every other week they will have normal afternoon lessons as well so will need to ensure they can re-enter the classroom and not be muddy or wet (depending on weather spare items of clothing will be a good idea!).

 Pupils will be taking part in activities such as shelter building, scavenger hunts, den making, woodland craft, camp craft (including campfires) and other creatuve and team building tasks.

 The Forest School ethos has six principles, which were agreed by the UK Forest School community in 2011.
 The six guiding principles of Forest School are given below.
 Criteria for good practice relating to each are listed directly underneath.